 A schematic picture of the detector set-up of the present lab exercise is seen in figure 3.
-A radioactive source is put in front of a germanium detector.
+A radioactive source is placed in front of a germanium detector or a scintillation detector.
 The source will emit $\gamma$ -rays from nuclear de-excitation, and also X-rays that originate from internal conversion.
-The germanium detector must be cooled to low temperature by liquid nitrogen.
+If it is sealed any $\alpha$ or $\beta$ radiation is absorbed in the encapsulation.
 The electronic signal from the detector is fed into an amplifier and then to a multi-channel analyser (MCA) that can sort the signal into a large number of energy channels.
-The Maestro PC software is then used to display and analyse the energy spectrum.
+The Tukan PC software is then used to display and analyse the energy spectrum.
+There is another measurement station which uses a thin plastic scintillation detector which is mainly sensitive to the beta particles and conversion electrons.
+For this measurement open radioactive sources are used.